arunkpatra/athena/README.md

 customers so that I can maximize uplift.
 It's awesome to see a predicted uplift value in response to this action that was taken.

-## The architecture: How does the blueprint of the solution look like
+## Solution Architecture: How does the blueprint of the solution look like
 See [ARCHITECTURE.md](ARCHITECTURE.md)

-## The design: How do I engineer the solution
+## Design: How do I engineer the solution
 See [ARCHITECTURE.md](ARCHITECTURE.md)

-## The engineering: Deliver great quality, fast, with every release
+## Development Tips
 See [DEVELOPMENT.md](DEVELOPMENT.md)

 ## Screenshot: The proof is in the pudding